ibmresilient/resilient-community-apps/fn_extrahop/README.md

 **_NOTE:_** Add detection note will fail if `Detection Tracking` is enabled on ExtraHop.

-An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) update detection`.
+An example playbook that uses this SOAR function is `Extrahop Reveal(x) Update Detection`.

 * A note is added to the ExtraHop detection when a matching SOAR incident is closed.

-The workflow is initiated by the automatic data table rule `Example: Extrahop Reveal(x) update detection` when a SOAR incident is closed.
+The playbookis initiated by the automatic data table rule `Extrahop Reveal(x): Update Detection` when a SOAR incident is closed.

 The following screenshot shows an example of a note added to an ExtraHop detection: